arundebnath/arundmpsd/README.md

 # About me

 I am a quantum physicist by training and a scientist by designation.
 I specialize in the physical modelling of quantum dynamics and phenomenology involving laser-matter interactions.
-In the process of founding a start-up which utilizes ML and Quantum computing for delivering precison imaging as a service.

 # Research